Check Out Our New Introductory Video To The OACP Certificate Process!

 Please be advised that the OACP Certificate Process is a versatile online platform that operates based on your individual timing to complete the required steps.
 Depending on when you wish to submit your forms and complete your online tests, this will dictate processing times to receive your certificate.
 Here are the key waiting times you need to be aware of:

-- After paying the Certificate fee, you can expect to receive your Part A & B/C emails within 24 business hours.
+- After paying the Certificate fee, you can expect to receive your Part A & B/C emails within 1 business day.

 If you have any questions about processing times, please contact us at [email protected] for more information.

-The New OACP Certificate Process
+The OACP Certificate Process

 Obtain your OACP Certificate in five easy steps!